A range of mechanisms were put in place to make the delivery of Scotland’s first SNAP accountable and transparent.

 Monitoring Progress Group

-After SNAP was launched, a Monitoring Progress Group was established to develop a monitoring framework.
-The group brings together relevant research and evaluation expertise from: the Scottish Government National Performance Framework; the Local Improvement service; Audit Scotland; the former Head of Evaluation at NHS Health Scotland; the Scottish Human Rights Commission; the Equality and Human Rights Commission; and independent academics from the Universities of Edinburgh and Strathclyde.
+After SNAP 1 was launched, a Monitoring Progress Group was established to develop a monitoring framework.
+The group brought together relevant research and evaluation expertise from: the Scottish Government National Performance Framework; the Local Improvement service; Audit Scotland; the former Head of Evaluation at NHS Health Scotland; the Scottish Human Rights Commission; the Equality and Human Rights Commission; and independent academics from the Universities of Edinburgh and Strathclyde.

 - Each of us is empowered to understand and embrace the value of human rights, asserting them in all parts of our lives.